-You can also opt to install a table in the retail space like a communal area in a restaurant with monitors or iPads for clients to check in and out; brochures, cards, and retail supplies can be displayed – or not – in cubbies and drawers.
-A recharging station for clients’ devices is also a nice touch.
+You can also opt to install a table in the retail space like a communal waiting area in a restaurant with monitors or iPads for clients to check in and out; brochures, cards, and retail supplies can be displayed - or not - in cubbies and drawers.
+A recharging station for clients' devices is also a nice touch.

 Naysayers are typically attached to the tradition, and that’s okay.
 Salons without a back office where administrative tasks and phones are handled find the idea of running to answer calls throughout the day rude – and equally rude not to.
 (A perfectly acceptable option is to let calls go to voicemail and return them between clients.)
 They are also reluctant to require stylists to share extra administrative responsibilities.
 But it’s important to consider the extra incentives that come with access to data.

 Others fear an erasure of boundaries between clients and staff where clients feel free to wander and initiate conversations with whomever whenever and wherever they wish.
-But remember that in a new scenario it’s the coordinator’s job to run interference and orchestrate flow.
+But remember that in a new scenario it's the salon coordinator's job to run interference and orchestrate flow.

 * * *